Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

  - Object interactions

 ### A Netcode Enabled Line Renderer
-Sometimes it is useful to have visual feedback that shows a specific direction, value, or any other useful debug metric pertinent to your project.
+Sometimes it's useful to have visual feedback that shows a specific direction, value, or any other useful debug metric pertinent to your project.
 Below is a fully working example of a netcode enabled line renderer that can be used for visual debugging purposes:
 ```csharp
 using UnityEngine;
 using Unity.Netcode;